+Bills making you struggle to stay focused on your dreams?
 Ahh… it’s another month again, and the one thing that will never be late is the recurring cycle of bills that you have to pay.

-No matter how much turmoil you may be experiencing, those invoices politely find their way to your mailbox or email inbox in such a timely manner.
-Or better yet, maybe they are on automatic draft; so the money is transferred from your employer where it temporarily sits in your checking account and is quickly zapped up by your bill collectors.
+No matter how much turmoil you may experience, those invoices politely find their way to your mailbox or email inbox in a timely manner.
+Or better yet, maybe they are on automatic draft.

+Your employer transfers the money to your bank, where it temporarily sits in your checking account and is quickly zapped up by your bill collectors.

 10 Ways to Stay Focused on Your Dreams When You Have Bills

 If you are a person who secretly desires more in life, but you’re fighting with the reality that you have responsibilities and bills to pay, then this article is for you.
 If you are grateful for your current situation but feel as if there is something bigger and better inside of you, then keep reading.

 Do you have a dream that you’re afraid to tell others about?
 Or, are you “cheating on your job” with your real passion?

 If so, this article will give you practical advice about how to stay focused on your dreams when you have bills to pay.

 1. Develop A Strong and Positive Mindset